10 FCS Matchups We’re Looking Forward to in the 2023 Season

 Davidson will have both of those games at home but they have holes on offense to fill.
 Quarterback Jayden Waddell (889 yards and 7 TDs passing; 494 yards and 3 TDs rushing) is gone along with the top two running backs Dylan Sparks (823 yards and 5 TDs) and Coy Williams (791 yards and 11 TDs).
 They return some key pieces on the offensive line and the non-conference schedule is favorable for the offense to get comfortable before facing San Diego.

 Dayton went 8-3 last year but lost the top two rushers from last season and also welcomes a new head coach in Trevor Andrews.
-They have 11 starters back from 2022 and the second and third games are against non-D1 opponents.
+They have 11 starters back from 2022 and the second and third games are against non-Division I opponents.
 It’s a similar theme for San Diego with Brandon Moore in his first season.
-The Toreros went 5-5 last year and return 10 starters although they don’t have two non-D1 opponents early in the season like Davidson and Dayton.
+The Toreros went 5-5 last year and return 10 starters although they don’t have two non-DI opponents early in the season like Davidson and Dayton.
 San Diego will break in a new quarterback and lose their top two receivers.
 We’ll know whether San Diego is a legit PFL contender by the end of September as they face Dayton (9/23) and Davidson (9/30) in back-to-back weeks.
 The race may ultimately come down to the final regular season game between Davidson and Dayton.

 9. Abilene Christian vs Central Arkansas (9/23)